 The province of Newfoundland and Labrador province has just launched an exciting new immigration program, that offers an option for permanent residents.
 Candidates who have work experience of at least 1 year, in a specialized occupation, with an IELTS score of CLB5 or more, may be eligible to apply. and, you don’t even need a job offer for this program

-Newfoundland and Labrador, situated in Canada’s Atlantic region, is one of the 4 provinces that is also part of the AIPP – Atlantic Immigration Pilot Program.
+Newfoundland and Labrador, situated in Canada’s Atlantic region, is one of the 4 provinces that are also part of the AIPP – Atlantic Immigration Pilot Program.

 However, unlike AIPP, the newly launched immigration program by this province does not need a job offer from an employer in Canada.